-Awah was found in possession of documents from the secessionist Southern Cameroons National Council (SCNC), which was banned a two weeks later by authorities, another person with knowledge of the case told CPJ.
+Awah, a former correspondent for Equinoxe TV, was found in possession of documents from the secessionist Southern Cameroons National Council (SCNC), which was banned two weeks later by authorities, another person with knowledge of the case told CPJ.

-On September 17, 2018, an increasingly frail Awah, who before his arrest suffered from poor physical and mental health, was finally admitted to a private ward at the Yaoundé Central Hospital after a social media campaign.
-He was suffering from chronic tuberculosis and pneumonia, according to a person with knowledge of his health condition, but who asked not to be named for fear of reprisal.
-He was guarded by two prison officials, a visitor told CPJ.
-The social media campaign included photographs of a critically ill Awah, according to local journalists, a BBC Pidgin report, and a CPJ review of the social media posts.
+On September 17, 2018, an increasingly frail Awah, who suffered from poor physical and mental health before his arrest, was admitted to the Yaoundé Central Hospital after a social media campaign.
+He suffered from chronic tuberculosis and pneumonia, according to a person with knowledge of his health who asked not to be named for fear of reprisal.

-Awah was discharged from hospital a month later on October 16 because of mounting hospital bills and was sent back to Kondengui prison, according to a person with knowledge of his hospitalization, who asked not to be named for fear of reprisal, as well as local media reports and a tweet by the Unity Foundation, a local nongovernmental organization.
+Awah was discharged and sent back to Kondengui Prison on October 16, 2018, because of mounting hospital bills, according to a person with knowledge of his hospitalization, who asked not to be named for fear of reprisal, a media report, and a tweet by the Unity Foundation Cameroon, a local nongovernmental organization.

-On July 22, a protest by Kondengui Central Prisons inmates about living conditions, including chronic overcrowding, and delays in their cases getting to court, resulted in Awah’s detention, along with Conrad and Bibixy, according to a person with details of the circumstances, who asked not to be named for fear of reprisal.
+On July 22, 2019, a protest by Kondengui Central Prison inmates over their living conditions, including chronic overcrowding and delays in their cases getting to court, resulted in Awah’s special detention within the jail, according to a person with knowledge of the case, who asked not to be named for fear of reprisal.

-Awah was charged for group rebellion, arson, attempt to escape, looting, causing bodily harm, and theft, among other charges, the person said.
-Awah was sentenced on September 9 to another three years in jail to be served concurrently with his original sentence on charges of group rebellion, destruction of property, and resistance to administrative order, the same person told CPJ.
+Awah was charged by the Ekounou Court of First Instance on August 8, 2019, with group rebellion, arson, attempt to escape, looting, causing bodily harm, and theft, among other charges, that person told CPJ.
+He was sentenced on September 9 to another three years in jail to be served concurrently with his original sentence on charges of group rebellion, destruction of property, and resistance to the administrative order, the same person told CPJ.